Sleep Medicine and Research Center

 A.W.A.K.E.
 (Alert, Well, And Keeping Energetic) in St. Louis is a health awareness group for people affected by sleep apnea.
 The group is dedicated to sharing information and increasing awareness of sleep, sleep disorders and related concerns.

-The group meets quarterly on Thursday evenings from 6 to 8 p.m.
+The group meets quarterly on Thursday evenings from 6 to 8 p.m., in the St. Luke's Hospital Institute for Health Education (specific conference rooms indicated below).
 Upcoming dates are:

 6 p.m. - Doors Open.
 Visit vendor displays.
 Refreshments will be available.
 Representatives from home healthcare providers and equipment manufacturers will provide handouts and display new equipment and mask options.
 If you have CPAP equipment, bring it in for a pressure check.